How to talk to your children about crisis in Israel

-PALM BEACH COUNTY, Fla. — The details and images coming out of Israel can be difficult for any adult to take in, let alone a child.
+WEST PALM BEACH, Fla. — The details and images coming out of Israel can be difficult for any adult to take in, let alone a child.

 Many of you may be having difficult conversations in your homes this week.